chaffybird56/Foresight/README.md

 > Uses only mock/public data and generic logic

+## 👀 At a glance
+We “listen” to a plant system (flow, pressure, temperature, vibration) and:
+- Show health **KPIs** (availability, demand failures, open work orders).
+- **Spot anomalies** automatically.
+- Estimate reliability with a **Weibull** fit for failure intervals.

+## 🧠 How the code achieves it
+- `src/health/kpi.py` computes KPIs from raw time series and events.
+- `src/health/anomaly.py` runs an Isolation Forest across multiple sensors to flag outliers.
+- `app.py` serves charts (Flask).
+A small Weibull fit estimates shape/scale from inter-failure times.

 ## What you'll see
 - **Home**: KPI cards (Availability, Demand Failures, Open WOs) + Last-24h chart
 - **Anomalies**: Outlier scatter on flow (last 24h)